$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Background on PT symmetry

-This property was used for $N = 2$ state discrimination~\cite{bender2013observation} to manipulate the angle between state vectors effectively converting them into orthogonal ones.
-The no-cloning theorem~\cite{wootters1982single} still applies both for the Hermitian and $\mathcal{PT}$-symmetric case since this conversion happens at the cost of introducing an inconclusive outcome meaning that the $\mathcal{PT}$-symmetric part of the total wave-function of the system has a norm less than one, in the general case.
+This property was utilized for $N = 2$ state discrimination~\cite{bender2013observation} to manipulate the angle between state vectors, effectively converting them into orthogonal ones.
+The no-cloning theorem~\cite{wootters1982single} still applies to both the Hermitian and $\mathcal{PT}$-symmetric cases, as this conversion occurs at the cost of introducing an inconclusive outcome.
+This means that the $\mathcal{PT}$-symmetric part of the complete wave function of the system in the general case has a norm of less than one.
 For two non-orthogonal states on the $\phi=-\frac{\pi}{2}$ parallel:

-this conversion may be obtained by two possible \textit{Solutions}:
+this conversion may be achieved by two possible \textit{Solutions}: